-- We present a scalable and elastic open-source library for cloud-native deep reinforcement learning, GPU-podracer, that can utilize millions of GPU cores to train effective DRL agents for complex real-world problems. - To accelerate data collection for efficient exploration, we propose a tournament-based ensemble training scheme and employ massive parallel simulations. - GPU-podracer follows a cloud-native paradigm by realizing the development principles of containerization, microservices and MLOps (e.g., continuous integration and continuous delivery), and achieves high accessibility. - Using an NVIDIA DGX SuperPOD cloud [25], we conduct extensive experiments on various tasks in locomotion and stock trading and show that GPU-podracer outperforms Stable Baseline3 [19] and RLlib [13], e.g., GPU-Podracer achieves nearly linear scaling.
+- We present a scalable and elastic open-source library for cloud-native deep reinforcement learning, ElegantRL-podracer, that can utilize millions of GPU cores to train effective DRL agents for complex real-world problems. - To accelerate data collection for efficient exploration, we propose a tournament-based ensemble training scheme and employ massive parallel simulations. - ElegantRL-podracer follows a cloud-native paradigm by realizing the development principles of containerization, microservices and MLOps (e.g., continuous integration and continuous delivery), and achieves high accessibility. - Using an NVIDIA DGX SuperPOD cloud system reference architecture [2020], we conduct extensive experiments on various tasks in locomotion and stock trading and show that ElegantRL-podracer substantially outperforms RLlib Liang et al. [2018].

 The remainder of this paper is organized as follows.
 Section 2 describes related works.
 Section 3 presents our design principles.
-Section 4 describes the GPU-podracer library.
+Section 4 describes the ElegantRL-podracer library.
 In Section 5, we present experimental results.
 We conclude this paper in Section 6.